 - All medication is stored safely in a locked cupboard or refrigerated.
-Where the cupboard or refrigerator is not used solely for storing medicines, they are kept in a marked plastic box. - The Play Leader is responsible for ensuring medicine is handed back at the end of the day to the parent. - For some conditions, medication may be kept in the setting.
-The Play Leader checks that any medication held to administer on an as and when required basis, or on a regular basis, is in date and returns any out-of-date medication back to the parent.
+Where the cupboard or refrigerator is not used solely for storing medicines, they are kept in a marked plastic box. - The child's key person is responsible for ensuring medicine is handed back at the end of the day to the parent. - For some conditions, medication may be kept in the setting.
+Key persons check that any medication held to administer on an as and when required basis, or on a regular basis, is in date and returns any out-of-date medication back to the parent.

 Chilled Medicines in a sealed labelled box in the shelf of the fridge.

-Other Medicines in a sealed labelled box next to first aid kit/in locked filing cabinet.
+Other Medicines in a sealed labelled box next to fist aid kit/in locked filing cabinet.

 - If the administration of prescribed medication requires medical knowledge, individual training is provided for the relevant member of staff by a health professional. - No child may self-administer.
-Where children are capable of understanding when they need medication, for example with asthma, they should be encouraged to tell the Play Leader.
+Where children are capable of understanding when they need medication, for example with asthma, they should be encouraged to tell their key person what they need.
 However, this does not replace staff vigilance in knowing and responding when a child requires medication.